 Disulfiram, also known as Antabuse, is one of the FDA-approved medications used to treat alcohol use disorder (AUD).
 Medication to stop drinking can make an incredibly meaningful difference in the recovery journey, especially when paired with specialized alcohol therapy.
-The effects and recommended uses of disulfiram are specific to each individual, and it’s best to consult your physician to see if disulfiram is the right fit for you.
+The effects and recommended uses of disulfiram are specific to each individual, and it’s best to consult your physician to see if getting a prescription for disulfiram online is the right fit for you.
 To help you learn more about disulfiram and arm you with information to bring to your physician, I’ve answered frequently asked questions about disulfiram from my patients on the Monument platform.

 How does disulfiram work?